 Then we’ll go over to Visual Studio Code, add a column for separating the codes, and then paste the code.

 One of the things that we can easily do is change the text color.
-Let’s go back to the JSON file again, select the blue color, and replace it with a red color.
+Let’s go back to the JSON file again, select the blue color, and replace it with red.

 Changing The Background For Custom Theming